BA in Linguistics

 Major Course Requirements

 The major consists of 12 courses: eight in Linguistics (including four basic required courses and four electives) plus four intermediate or advanced language courses including two different foreign languages.
 Unless otherwise indicated, all courses are 4 credit hours.
-Further information on individual courses can be found in the list of Linguistics course descriptions and on the Linguistics program website.
+Further information on individual courses can be found in the list of Linguistics course descriptions and on the Linguistics Department website.

 Please note that the numbering system has changed as of Fall 2016.
 Listed below are the new numbers, along with the previous number (if any) for each course.